yohanaoka/KDDI-Localization-2022/README.md

     ```
     import numpy as np

-    query_list = np.load("tokyo-localization-2022/query/query-list.npy")
+    query_list = np.load("tokyo-localization-2022/query/query_list.npy")
-    geo-tag = np.load("tokyo-localization-2022/query/geo-tag.npy")
+    geo-tag = np.load("tokyo-localization-2022/query/query_geo-tag.npy")
     geo-tag_0404 = geo-tag[query_list=="IMG_0404.JPG"])
     ```

 ### Ground-truth poses of the query images

-The ground-truth poses of query images are the position and rotation in the 3D mesh model and contained in ground-truth.npy file.
+The ground-truth poses of query images are the position and rotation in the 3D mesh model and contained in ground-truth_RT_matrix.npy file.
 They are contained in the form of a 3✕4 RT matrix, in the order of the query image list.

 ### Geo-tag

-The geo-tag data of the query images is contained in geo-tag.npy file in the order latitude, longitude, altitude, and azimuth obtained from geomagnetic sensors of the query images.
+The geo-tag data of the query images is contained in query_geo-tag.npy file in the order latitude, longitude, altitude, and azimuth obtained from geomagnetic sensors of the query images.
 The geo-tag data includes latitude, longitude, altitude, and azimuth obtained from geomagnetic sensors.
-They are listed in this order for each image in the geo-tag.npy file.
+They are listed in this order for each image in the query_geo-tag.npy file.
+In the case of missing data, the data is complemented by the average of the photos in the area where the query image was taken.

+### The x,y,z cooridnate of the query images in the 3D mesh model

+The x,y,z cooridnate of the query images in the 3D mesh model is contained in query_position_3d_mesh.npy file.

 ### Intrinsic parameters

 The intrinsic parameters of the camera taking the query images are the 3✕3 camera matrix and the 5 distortion coefficients and contained in intrinsic_parameters.npy.
 All query images are taken with the same camera, so it has one set of intrinsic parameters.

 ## **Details of metadata for the reference examination "Pre-rendering"**
----

 Metadata (rendered image list, position of the rendered images, rotaion of the rendered images and the camera poses of rendered images) are contained each npy files in the tokyo-localization-2022/render directory.